FORMiND-Lab/formind-lab/content/authors/shiming_xu/_index.md

   - Engineers
 ---

-XuShiming is a Digital IC Design Engineer with 3 years of SOC experience focused on automotive IC design and DPU SOC.
+Shiming Xu is a Digital IC Design Engineer with 3 years of SOC experience focused on automotive IC design and DPU SOC.
 Proficient in the entire process of chip design.